robertogallea/laravel-greenpass/README.md

 ## Validation

-To validate a green pass, use the `greenpass` and  `greenpass_file` keyword in your validation rules array
+To validate the **formal** correctness of a green pass, use the `greenpass` and  `greenpass_file` keyword in your validation rules array.
+Please note that in this way you don't check that the green pass is actually valid (i.e. not expired or revoked).

 ```php
     public function rules()